-6.10 Make-up Test: A student can appear for a Make-up Test in a single theory subject of a semester to improve marks in the Continuous Internal Evaluation (CIE/Internal marks) subject to the following:
+6.10 Make-up Test: A student can appear for a Make-up Test in a single theory subject of a semester to improve marks in the Continuous Internal Evaluation (CIE) subject to the following:

 If the student becomes eligible to appear for the Semester End Examination (SEE) of a semester and is unable to secure 40% internal marks in a particular theory subject due to genuine reasons, he/she may be given an opportunity to appear for makeup test in any one subject of that semester.
 The makeup test will be conducted for 40 marks and the marks obtained in this test are final.
-However, the maximum mark awarded will be 16 only irrespective of the marks obtained in the marks obtained in the application along with a letter of request indicating the genuineness of his/her candidature to be eligible for the makeup test.
-Applications should be recommended by the HOD concerned and approved by the principal.
+However, the maximum mark awarded will be 16 only, irrespective of the marks obtained in the makeup test.
+Such students have to apply by paying a fee prescribed by the institution and submit the application along with a letter of request indicating the genuineness of his/her candidature to be eligible for the makeup test.
+Applications should be recommended by the HOD concerned and approved by the principal in accordance with the guidelines recommended by the Academic Council.

 6.11 Course Repetition: The students secured less than 40% in the Continuous Internal Evaluation (CIE) and Semester End Examinations (SEE) may register for the course repetition.
 The students have to apply to the Principal through the respective HOD by paying prescribed fees.
-A student can take up a maximum of two courses in a semester immediately after the semester end examinations of that particular semester.
+A student can take up a maximum of two courses in a semester immediately after the semester end examinations of that particular semester in accordance with the guidelines recommended by the Academic Council.